Beej126/oauth-apps-for-windows/README.md

 # reason for fork
-switching from external browser to embedded webView2
+switching from external browser to embedded webView2 on the wpf sample

 # original readme...
 OAuth for Apps: Samples for Windows